bienflorencia/rBiodiversidata/Hotspots Tetrapods/README.md

     ## 10       1     10 Lygophis anomalus
     ## # ... with 2,371 more rows

-Now we run the function for the dataset
+Now we run the function `get_gridsSlopes` for the data at 25x25 resolution scale

     Reptilia_25.incompleteness <- get_gridsSlopes(Reptilia_25.SACs)